rnpbr/opennetworking-docs/docs/en/Laboratórios/Lab Descoberta/index.md

 ### :fontawesome-solid-paintbrush: 8.
 Conclusion

 ✅ Done!
 Your environment is now configured, monitored, and documented in Netbox.
-Feel free to customize or expand the topology according to the objectives of your study or project. without changing the structure of the documentation or adding anything.
+Feel free to customize or expand the topology according to the objectives of your study or project, without changing the structure of the documentation or adding anything.